MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 This part will require us to write!

 When writing Sphinx documentation, you use an extended `reStructuredText (RST)` [syntax](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html).
-This is similar to markdown, but has notable difference.
-See this [reStructured Text Cheat Sheet](https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html) for info on reStructured Text.
+This is similar to Markdown, but has notable differences.
+See this [reStructured Text Cheat Sheet](https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html) for info on reStructuredText.

 Let's start by adding a simple a description to your `index.rst` under the first heading.